conda/conda/docs/source/user-guide/tasks/build-packages/variants.rst

 Note also the ``run_exports`` key in meta.yaml.
 This is useful for compiler recipes to impose runtime constraints based on the versions of subpackages created by the compiler recipe.
 For more information, see the :ref:`run_exports` section of the meta.yaml docs.
-Compiler packages provided by Continuum use the run_exports key extensively.
+Compiler packages provided by Anaconda use the run_exports key extensively.
 For example, recipes that include the ``gcc_linux-cos5-x86_64`` package as a build time dependency (either directly, or through a ``{{ compilers('c') }}`` jinja2 function) will automatically have a